napakalas/NLIMED/README.md

   * NCBO parser:
     - You have to get a [bioportal](https://bioportal.bioontology.org/help#Getting_an_API_key) apikey  and run the NLIMED config command.

-  * **Configuring Stanford and NCBO parsers**
+  * **Configuring CoreNLP and NCBO parsers**
     If you intent to implement NLTK only, you don't need to configure.
-NLIMED configuration is needed for Stanford and NCBO parsers.
+NLIMED configuration is needed for CoreNLP and NCBO parsers.
     - Configuration using command prompt or terminal, use this syntax:

       ```